Updated May 2022

 Post-COVID care and awareness are very important, and an area of continued research and learning.

 However, healing of the body from the impact of COVID is a longer, gradual process, and may take a few weeks to months.
-The 3 months post COVID recovery are important for observation, recouping, and rehabilitation.
+The 3 months post COVID recovery is important for observation, recouping, and rehabilitation.
 COVID can have an impact on multiple organs of the body including the lung, heart-blood vessels, and brain.
 Sometimes the impact of COVID on the body may be experienced even longer than 3 months when it is called ‘long COVID’.

 These are some of the symptoms seen in many people for several weeks post-COVID.
 It is important to know that most of these common symptoms improve and go away with time and should not become the cause of undue stress, strain, anxiety, or depression.
 However, one should keep one’s treating physician informed of these symptoms for reassurance and appropriate action where needed.